Takunda Mafika

 Takunda Mafika (31 October 1983 – 12 October 2011) was a Zimbabwean musician and teacher living in Harare, Zimbabwe.

 Career as a musician and teacher

 Takunda Mafika played the Mbira, an African music instrument, famous among the Shona people of Zimbabwe.

 He taught the mbira to individuals, local schools and colleges and held numerous workshops and performances in Zimbabwe, Germany, Switzerland, Austria, Italy, Poland and Namibia.
+He also taught to the internet public through the Easy Languages website on YouTube.